Ron Leavitt, Au.D.

 As our Director of Operations, Nikki is in charge of the daily operation of the clinic.
 She is involved in every stage of a patient’s experience from their first visit for an audiological assessment to the purchase and maintenance of hearing aids.
 Nikki has a personal interest in Hearing Science and Hearing Health as she has been a hearing aid wearer since childhood.
 She is a valuable resource to our patients who are looking for first-hand information about hearing aid technology and strategies for successful adaptation to hearing aid use.

-As our Billing Manager, Vicki has worked hard for the past 10 years to be sure our patients’ insurance plans are billed appropriately and that every patient gets the maximum coverage allowed by their policy for the services they need.
+As our Billing Manager, Vicki has worked hard for over 10 years to be sure our patients’ insurance plans are billed appropriately and that every patient gets the maximum coverage allowed by their policy for the services they need.
 Vicki works with the Veteran’s Administration, US Department of Labor, SAIF Corporation and most of the commercial insurance carriers available.

 Corley, our Front Office Receptionist, keeps Corvallis Hearing Center a pleasant, efficiently-run clinic.
 She is happy to answer questions, check insurance coverage, arrange appointments and make patients feel welcome and in good hands while in our office.
 Corley’s ready smile and “let me help you” attitude make the experience of managing hearing loss a more agreeable one for hundreds of Corvallis Hearing Center patients.